nanasnumber/nanasnumber/src/content/cv/index.md

 - Integrated headless e-commerce functionality and payment gateways, including Stripe, Gumroad, and PayPal, for digital publishing.
 - Utilized analytic data to collaborate with the content team of a digital publication brand, focusing on improving the mobile site retention rate.
 - Implemented design patterns specific to the publication brand, resulting in improved iteration time for the placement of display ads.
+- Designed and implemented a Document Management System (DMS) tailored for clients within the personal development coaching domain.
+This specialized solution played a pivotal role, providing coaches with the capability to efficiently retrieve relevant PDF documents during live video sessions.
+The DMS significantly enhanced the coaching experience by enabling quick and targeted access to relevant materials, ensuring a seamless and productive interaction with session attendees.

 ### Valnet
 *Front-End Developer (Montreal, Canada 2014 ~ 2017)*